cphouser/deduplicator/README.md

                                 path
                         list    1 if a file path contains directories listed in deduplicate.ini
-  -a, --all             consider all paths with the lowest sort value to be
-                        a primary location
+                        length  The length of the filename in each path -a, --all             consider all paths with the lowest sort value to be a primary location
 ```